SciFracX/FractionalDiffEq.jl/docs/src/index.md

 Hello there👋!

-FractionalDiffEq.jl is a Julia package aiming at solving Fractional Differential Equations using high performance numerical methods
+FractionalDiffEq.jl is a Julia package aiming at solving Fractional Differential Equations using high performance numerical methods.

 ```@contents
 Pages = ["index.md"]